dbousfie/4212syllabus/syllabus.md

 Weekly Assignments -- Base submission is pass/fail 70% (17.5 of 25)

-Students **must** complete a minimum of **two engagement options weekly** (Monday 12:01 am - Sunday 11:59 pm) to fulfill participation requirements.
-Quizzes can be completed each week for one participation mark .
-The remaining forms of participation can only be done twice each during the entire course (i.e. you can only do 2 tiktoks per semester).
+Students **must** complete a minimum of **one engagement option weekly** (Monday 12:01 am - Sunday 11:59 pm) to fulfill participation requirements.
+The forms of participation can only be done twice each during the entire course (i.e. you can only do 2 tiktoks per semester).
 You can collaborate with peers on submissions, but they must be submitted individually.
 You must adopt 5 different forms of